LHNCBC/ucum-lhc/README.md

 Disclaimer:  Conversion results should be verified independently before using them in actual clinical settings.

+**Parameters**:
-* _@param_ fromUnitCode the unit code/expression/string of the unit to be converted;
+1) fromUnitCode: the unit code/expression/string of the unit to be converted;
-* _@param_ fromVal the number of "from" units to be converted to "to" units;
+2) fromVal: the number of "from" units to be converted to "to" units;
-* _@param_ toUnitCode the unit code/expression/string of the unit that the from field is to be converted to;
+3) toUnitCode: the unit code/expression/string of the unit that the from field is to be converted to;
-* _@param_ options an optional hash of options that can be passed in:
+4) options: an optional hash of options that can be passed in:
   * 'suggestions' a boolean to indicate whether or not suggestions are wanted for a string that cannot be resolved to a valid unit; true indicates suggestions are wanted; false indicates they are not, and is the default